Abhilash3107/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ![Screenshot of specifying the Apple ID used to create the enrollment program token and browsing to the enrollment program token.](./media/device-enrollment-program-enroll-ios/image03.png)

 ### Step 4.
 Upload your token
-In the **Apple token** box, browse to the certificate (.pem) file, choose **Open**, and then choose **Create**.
+In the **Apple token** box, browse to the .p7m certificate file created in Apple Business Manager portal, choose **Open**, and then choose **Create**.
 With the push certificate, Intune can enroll and manage macOS devices by pushing policy to enrolled devices.
 Intune automatically synchronizes with Apple to see your enrollment program account.

 ## Create an Apple enrollment profile